vpavlin/launchpad-backend/README.md

 ```
 then open [http://localhost:3000/](http://localhost:3000/) to use the local build of [fabric8-ui](https://github.com/fabric8io/fabric8-ui) which should now use your local Fabric8 Generator.

-## Using a local build of fabric8-generator
+## Using a local build of the fabric8-generator addon

 When working on the [fabric8-generator](https://github.com/fabric8io/fabric8-generator) codebase you need to (temporarily) change the [pom.xml](pom.xml) in this project to point to the `1.0.0-SNAPSHOT` version of `fabric8-generator`.